Imagine you want to watch a film.

 But physical DVDs will probably be around for a while because some people like their physical form – a box they can hold, a thing they can point to.
 Although we enjoy films as an experience and then as a memory, some people also crave a physical reminder.

 This is the basis for the gigantic Hollywood film merchandising industry.
 When I was 8 and had just seen Star Wars, there was nothing on earth I wanted more than a toy lightsaber.
-Even though its performance in chopping my brother’s arms off would no doubt have been disappointing compared to the lightsabers in the film.
+Even though its performance in chopping my brother’s arms off would no doubt have been disappointing.

 Having children of my own now gives me perspective.
 They regularly fall in love with utter shite.
 My 12 year old boy sheepishly admitted to me recently that the “must have” toy frog that he bought on holiday last year was just a bit of tat.
 The next time your co-worker starts bragging about their new BMW, bear in mind that they have less self-awareness than a 12 year old child.